Offbeatmammal/ec_map/README.md

 - Add a unit either by clicking or drag and drop.
 Call signs must be unique.
 - To rename a unit, double-click on it.
 - To delete a unit either right click, or drag to the trash can (confirmation before delete).
-- Saves are made every time you move to add/remove a unit (so can close and reopen browser without losing locations) and are specific to the circuit shown
+- Saves are made every time you move to add/remove a unit (so can close and reopen browser without losing locations), and are reloaded automtically.
 - You can save a "Home" configuration which can be loaded at the start of day to show units in default positions (there are confirmations before save or load)
+- Saved data (location and 'home' positions) are saved per circuit so you can maintain more than one layout
 - Help button basically shows these instructions

 Primarily designed for desktop, though most functionality will work on iPad (not recommended/tested on phone sized devices).
 Due to default iPadOS behaviour, dragging of icons onto the map isn't supported, but dragging deployed units either by finger or pencil should work fine.